Panasonic GX7 vs GX8

-The Panasonic Lumix DMC-GX7 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were officially introduced, respectively, in August 2013 and July 2015.
+The Panasonic Lumix DMC-GX7 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in August 2013 and July 2015.
 Both the GX7 and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GX7 has a resolution of 15.8 megapixel, whereas the GX8 provides 20.2 MP.
+The GX7 has a resolution of 15.8 megapixels, whereas the GX8 provides 20.2 MP.

-An illustration of the physical size and weight of the Panasonic GX7 and the Panasonic GX8 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic GX7 and the Panasonic GX8.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX7 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably larger (19 percent) than the Panasonic GX7.
 Moreover, the GX8 is markedly heavier (21 percent) than the GX7.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the GX7 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
+You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The GX7 was launched at a somewhat lower price (by 17 percent) than the GX8, which makes it more attractive for photographers on a tight budget.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.